KenKundert/inform/doc/user.rst

     myprog error: naught: must not be zero.

 *Error* also provides get_message() and get_culprit() methods, which return the message and the culprit.
-You can also cast the exception to a string to get a string that contains both the message and the culprit formatted so that it can be shown to the user.
+You can also cast the exception to a string or call the :meth:`inform.Error.render` method to get a string that contains both the message and the culprit formatted so that it can be shown to the user.

 All positional arguments are available in *e.args* and any keyword arguments provided are available in *e.kwargs*.